AI Workshop: learn to build apps with AI →

 I installed the app OmniDiskSweeper, which is freely available.
 This tool is interesting because it gives you more knowledge about what’s installed on your system.
 Many similar ones exist.

-After a while (it has to lookup all the files in the hard drive), it’ll tell you the folders that have the biggest size on disk, and you can start inspecting.
+After a while (it has to look up all the files on the hard drive), it’ll tell you the folders that have the biggest size on disk, and you can start inspecting.

 I deleted some things like